 Does Sedera charge monthly premiums?

-Because Sedera’s health care sharing Membership is not insurance there are no premiums associated with it.
+Because Sedera’s medical cost sharing Membership is not insurance there are no premiums.
 Sedera Members freely choose to assist other Members with their medical expenses by contributing a predetermined amount each month; called a “share.”
 Ninety point one (90.1) percent of each member’s monthly shares are designated solely for assisting other member’s needs.

 How do Groups pay for the Sedera Program?

-All participating employers contribute shares directly on a monthly basis.
-Employers transfer the appropriate number of shares into their escrow account at the Business Bank of Texas.
-The employer initially decides how much of the monthly health care shares they will contribute and how much by the employees, via payroll deductions.
+All participating entities contribute shares directly on a monthly basis.
+Groups (employers or Associations) transfer the appropriate number of shares into their escrow accounts at the Business Bank of Texas.
+The entity initially decides how much of the monthly medical cost shares they will contribute and how much will be contributed by the member.

 What happens if there are more medical needs than available shares in a month?